SafeBook

 Privacy Expectations

-• Surveillance in private spaces are perceived as invasive (e.g. locker rooms, bedrooms, closets)
+• Surveillance is perceived as invasive in deemed private spaces(e.g. locker rooms, bedrooms, closets)

 User Preferences